Mitch Garver Player Props: Rangers vs. White Sox

 Mitch Garver At The Plate

-- Garver is hitting .255 with four doubles, three home runs and six walks.
+- Garver has four doubles, three home runs and six walks while hitting .254.

+- In 64.7% of his games this season (11 of 17), Garver has picked up at least one hit, and in four of those games (23.5%) he recorded multiple hits.

-- He has homered in two of 16 games played this season, and in 4.9% of his plate appearances.
+- He has gone deep in two of 17 games played this year, and in 4.6% of his plate appearances.

-- In six games this season, Garver has picked up an RBI, with more than one RBI once.
+- In seven games this year, Garver has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.